Apollo-Level2-Web-Dev/Batch-4-Assignment-7/README.md

 - SQL code for **table creation, sample data insertion, and all queries**.
 - **Comments** explaining the purpose of each query.

 2️⃣ Save your file as **"PostgreSQL_Assignment.sql"** or another appropriate name.
-3️⃣ Submit the document according to your instructor's guidelines.

 ---